 Even after the chain got started, hamburgers struck some as regional cuisine, confined to the beef-producing Midwest.
 "The hamburger is distinctly popular only in states west of the Mississippi River and east of the Rocky Mountains," a Wichita paper suggested in 1925.

-But success spread, and even though White Castle's lunch was eaten—sorry—by newcomer McDonald's, the chain survived as an exotic urban niche.
-In fact, while the 1930 White Castle was not in business—it's incorporated, cleverly, into a longtime restaurant called Chef Luciano's Kitchen—there was as modern, if not nearly as charming, White Castle outlet directly across the intersection of Cermak and Wabash.
+But success spread, and even though White Castle's lunch was eaten — sorry — by newcomer McDonald's, the chain survived as an exotic urban niche.
+In fact, while White Castle #16 is not in business — the building is incorporated, cleverly, into a longtime restaurant called Chef Luciano's Kitchen — there is a modern, if not nearly as charming, White Castle outlet directly across the intersection of Cermak and Wabash.
 I was tempted to pop in for a slider or three.
 But I had just had lunch, at the Ming Hin at 1234 S. Michigan.
 Some other time then.